nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-the-nuxeo-platform-on-linux/java.net.SocketException-too-many-open-files.md

 nuxeo           hard    nofile          8192
 ```

-If you want to raise the limits for all users you can do instead:
+If you want to raise the limits for all users, you can instead do the following:

 ```
 *           soft    nofile          4096